 Generally, I am not an overly social person who likes to be a part of a noisy, large group of friends.
 I have my own pace when starting a conversation.
 Coming from such a background, I hardly ever thought I would make any friends while traveling.
 “Will I feel lonely when solo traveling?” has often cropped up in my mind.
 Surprisingly, this was not the case.

-Throughout my adventures, I have built a number of interesting and enriching connections.
+Throughout my adventures, I have built several engaging and enriching connections.
 Such experiences always make the journey more memorable.

 #3.
 Inner Growth and Reflection

-When you are on your own, especially in a foreign land, time to think seems endless.
-Being abroad immersed in another culture gives you the time to really reflect on your own life and path.
+When you are on your own, especially in a foreign land, time to think is endless.
+Being abroad immersed in another culture gives you the time to reflect on your own life and path.
 I learned to embrace my journey and stop comparing myself to others around me.
 I can attribute personal growth to traveling alone, as I have come to realize it is the best mental therapy (also free!).
-This is a major benefit of traveling alone.
+This is a significant benefit of traveling alone.